Basis-Theory/basistheory-integration-guides/collections/guides/use/collect-cards-with-proxies.md

   }'
 ```

-*Make sure you remember the `id` of this new Application, you’ll use this in Step 4.*
+*Make sure you remember the `id` of this new Application, you’ll use this in Step 4.
+When creating the Application through the Portal, you can find the Application `id` in the last part of the URL path when viewing details for the Application.*

-## Create a new Reactor
+## 4. Create a new Reactor

 Use the following `curl` command to create a new Reacotr using the Reactor Formula id we’ve created in Step 2 and the Application id created in Step 3: